 In July 2019, I applied for the Ashoka grant funding, before Rinpoche abruptly ‘disappeared’ from contact and public view in September 2019, and did not return to Nepal as originally planned.
-The reason for this seems to be his continuing psychological and physical health reasons, as well as the surfacing of independent allegations regarding his conduct towards various women who have told people they feel exploited and harmed by him.
+The reason for this seems to be his continuing psychological and physical health reasons, as well as the surfacing of serious allegations by myself and others regarding his sexual and emotional misconduct towards various women who have told people they feel exploited and harmed by him.
 I sincerely hope these issues will be resolved appropriately in the forthcoming year and that truth, love and compassion will prevail for all concerned.

 In any case, as I also took the Dharma translator’s commitment to the text after getting the oral transmission and permission, this award is very welcome as a valuable acknowledgement and commitment to my own independently-funded work as a translator and to Dharma translation in general.